xregistry/spec/core/primer.md

 The registry is represented as a single JSON file.

-The primary use case for this representation is a registry which purpose is to describe a single project.
-It basically becomes a declaration manifest of the application and can therefore be used in public git repositories or your own projects.
+The primary use case for this representation is a registry whose purpose is to be used in cases where file-based access is preferred over network-based access.
+This could be a project on your local machine or a public git repository, where the registry basically becomes a declaration manifest of the application(s).
 If you are new to xRegistry and are just trying to get the idea of the project, this is a great point to start.

 Writing up a registry by hand can be a great way of getting the idea, but it can get tedious quickly.
 This is when you want to use the API server.

 ### Static File Server

-The registry is represented by multiple JSON files served via a static file server (e.g. S3 or similar) that follows the folder and file structure of the API server.
+The registry is represented by multiple JSON files, where each one represents a single entity within the registry, served via a static file server (e.g. S3 or similar) that follows the folder and file structure of the API server.

 The primary use case for this representation is the transition between File and API Server representation.
-When a single file gets too large or you want to share your resources beyond the scope of a single application, splitting up your single JSON file into multiple ones and structuring them in different folders can keep things easy.
+To allow for sharing of individual entities of the registry rather than the entire registry as a single JSON document, splitting up your single JSON file into multiple ones and structuring them in different folders can keep things easy.

 Another benefit of this representation is that you only have to rent storage, but no compute units.
 You could spin up an xRegistry using GitHub Pages, just